incountry/sdk-java/README.md

 `SecretKeyAccessor` is used to pass a secret used for encryption.

-To get secretKeyAccessor object you must use `SecretKeyAccessor` interface `getAccessor` static method.
+To get secretKeyAccessor object you must use static method `getAccessor` of `SecretKeyAccessor` interface.

 `getAccessor` method takes as argument string password or object which implements `SecretKeyGenerator` interface.